YoichiMukai/Yoichi-website-academic/content/talk/SLRF1/index.md

 +++
-title = "upillometry-based measurement of L1 and L2 fluency: Pupil dilation as a proxy for cognitive fluency" date = 2025-09-28T00:00:00  # Schedule page publish date. draft = false
+title = "Pupillometry-based measurement of L1 and L2 fluency: Pupil dilation as a proxy for cognitive fluency" date = 2025-09-28T00:00:00  # Schedule page publish date. draft = false